These are the best clipless road bike pedals on the market in 2021, reviewed by our expert testers.

 Without significantly more weight at the rear, the XPros don’t always hang tail-down, but are still easy to pick up, and the new cleats engage with more certainty.

-If you are literally made of money, you could always go for the significantly lighter and significantly more expensive XPresso 15.
-This has been replaced by the XPro 15, but the guts of the pedal remain largely the same between the two.
+If you really want to splash the cash, you could always go for the significantly lighter and significantly more expensive XPresso 15.
+This has been replaced by the XPro 15, but the guts of the pedal remain largely the same.

 Look Keo 2 Max pedal